-ART.
+- ART.
 1...
-It is mandatory for on-deck batters, batters, runners, retired runners, players/students in the coaches' boxes as well as non-adult bat/ball shaggers to wear a batting helmet that has a non-glare (not mirror-like) surface and meets the NOCSAE standard at the time of manufacture.
+It is mandatory for on-deck batters, batters, runners, retired runners, players/students in the coaches boxes as well as non-adult bat/ball shaggers to wear a batting helmet that has a non-glare (not mirror-like) surface and meets the NOCSAE standard at the time of manufacture.
 The batting helmet shall have extended ear flaps that cover both ears and temples and also display the NOCSAE stamp and the exterior warning statement.
 The warning statement may be affixed to the helmet in sticker form, or it may be embossed at the time of manufacture.
 A violation by a non-adult bat/ball shagger shall result in a warning to the coach of the team and the individual.
-A subsequent violation may result in the individual not being allowed on the field.

-PENALTY: When an umpire observes anyone who is required to wear a batting helmet deliberately remove his batting helmet while in live-ball territory and the ball is live (nonadult ball/bat shaggers required to wear batting helmet in live-ball area even if ball is dead), the umpire shall issue a warning to the coach of the involved team, unless the ball becomes dead without being touched by a fielder or, after being touched, goes directly to dead-ball area.
-A subsequent violation of the rule shall result in ejection.
+A subsequent violation may result in the individual not being allowed on the field. - PENALTY: When an umpire observes anyone who is required to wear a batting helmet deliberately remove his batting helmet while in live-ball territory and the ball is live (non-adult ball/bat shaggers required to wear batting helmet in live-ball area even if ball is dead), the umpire shall issue a warning to the coach of the involved team, unless the ball becomes dead without being touched by a fielder or, after being touched, goes directly to dead-ball area.
+A subsequent violation of the rule shall result in ejection. - ART.

-- ART.
 2...
 A face mask/guard may be attached to batting helmets at the time of manufacture.
-All face mask/guards shall meet the NOCSAE standard.
-A face mask/guard specifically designed for a particular helmet model may be attached after manufacture, provided that procedure is approved by the manufacturer and meets the NOCSAE standard. - ART.
+All face mask/guards shall meet the NOCSAE standard at the time of manufacture.
+A face mask/guard specifically designed for a particular helmet model may be attached after manufacture, provided that procedure is approved by the manufacturer and meets the NOCSAE standard at the time of manufacture. - ART.
 3...
-The catcher shall wear, in addition to a head protector, a mask with a throat protector, body protector, protective cup (male only), and baseball protective shin guards. - ART.
+The catcher shall wear, in addition to a head protector, a mask with a throat protector, body/chest protector that meets the NOCSAE standard (Effective January 1, 2020), protective cup (male only), and baseball protective shin guards. - ART.
 4...
-The catcher's helmet and mask combination shall meet the NOCSAE Masufacturer Certifies standard.
+The catcher's helmet and mask combination shall meet the NOCSAE standard at the time of manufacture.
 Any helmet or helmet and mask combination shall have full ear protection (dual ear flaps).
 A throat protector, which is either a part of or attached to the catcher's mask, is mandatory.
 A throat protector shall adequately cover the throat.
-The STANDARD commercially manufactured catcher's head, face and throat protection may be a onepiece or multi-piece design.
-While in a crouch position, any non-adult warming up a pitcher at any location shall wear a head protector, a mask with a throat protector and a protective cup (male only).
+The commercially manufactured catcher's head, face and throat protection may be a one-piece or multi-piece design.
+While in a crouch position, any nonadult warming up a pitcher at any location shall wear a head protector, a mask with a throat protector and a protective cup (male only).